JLESC/jlesc.github.io/_projects/ft_workflow_project.md

+## Results for 2023/2024

+This year, as a follow-up to our joint work published last year in {% cite BenoitEtAl2022 --file jlesc.bib %}, we have extended this paper by adding contributions of other JLESC members
+(Leonardo Bautista-Gomez from BSC, and Sheng Di from ANL).
+Hence, we have considerably extended the scope of our survey, and we have submitted this contribution, entitled "A Survey on Checkpointing Strategies: Should We Always Checkpoint à la Young/Daly?",  to the special issue of FGCS scheduled for 2024 and which will focus on JLESC collaboration results.
+We are covering several new topics such as multi-level checkpointing, checkpointing preemptible applications in practice, checkpoints taking variable times, silent error detectors, imperfect verifications, cases where the order of the optimal checkpointing period changes, and the combination of checkpointing with replication.

+We have also considered applications executing for a fixed duration, namely the length of the reservation that it has been granted.
+The checkpoint duration is a stochastic random variable that obeys some well-known probability distribution law.
+The question is when to take a checkpoint towards the end of the execution, so that the expectation of the work done is maximized.
+We addressed two scenarios.
+In the first scenario, a checkpoint can be taken at any time; despite its simplicity, this natural problem has not been considered yet (to the best of our knowledge).
+We provided the optimal solution for a variety of probability distribution laws modeling checkpoint duration.
+The second scenario was more involved: the application is a linear workflow consisting of a chain of tasks with IID stochastic execution times, and a checkpoint can be taken only at the end of a task.
+First, we introduced a static strategy where we computed the optimal number of tasks before the application checkpoints at the beginning of the execution.
+Then, we designed a dynamic strategy that decides whether to checkpoint or to continue executing at the end of each task.
+We instantiated this second scenario with several examples of probability distribution laws for task durations.
+This work has been published in FTXS’2023, a workshop co-located with SC’2023
+{% cite BarbutEtAl2023 --file jlesc.bib %}.

 ## Visits and meetings

 {% person cavelan_a %} visited {% person cappello_f %} in Chicago for three months (March, April, and May 2016) to initiate the project.
 Furthermore, we have been meeting regularly in the previous years.
 In particular,